-Restorative Circles are facilitated in 3 stages designed to identity the key factors in the conflict, reach agreements on next steps, and evaluate the results.
-As circles form, they invite shared power, mutual understanding, self-responsibility and effective action.”
-(Source: Dominic Barter and Restorative Circles)
+Restorative Circles are facilitated in 3 stages, and are designed to identify the key factors in the conflict, reach agreements on next steps, and evaluate the results.
+As Circles form, they invite shared power, mutual understanding, self-responsibility and effective action within the community.